AresMUSH/aresmush/plugins/chargen/help/en/backgrounds.md

 ---
 # Backgrounds

 Here on Chontio, we've attempted to keep backgrounds as simple as we can.
-What we need is: Your *Concept*, And you to complete the following statement:*The Confederation is important to me because <#1>.
+You should have already set a **Concept** and **Position** in the Demographics step.
+This will tell staff who you are and what you do.
+Your background will show us you understand the theme.
+What we need is: Complete the following statement:*The Confederation is important to me because <#1>.
 I want to see it <#2> because <#3>.*

-**Concept**: This is should be a *few word* summary of your character.
-Eg: Daredevil Smuggler.

 **#1** is your investment in the [Tageeri Confederation](/wiki/theme:Tageeri Confederation).
 It can be as complex or as simple as you'd like, but it should define a major motivation of your character.

-**#2** is what you're fighting for: to see the Confederation succeed, see it join the Empire, see it grow rich.
+**#2** is what you're fighting for, e.g., to see the Confederation succeed, see it join the Empire, see it grow rich.

 **#3** is the future, and what the Confederation succeeding looks like to you.